glitchgod/feedrss/README.md

 <strong>Plans for the future:</strong>

-\-Improve filtering out already downloaded (possible)

 \-Explain how to edit the ini files for easier setup (possible)

 \-Add in private rss feeds (Low chance due to no access to one)

-\-Figure out magnet rss feeds (Low chance due to no idea how to decode the things)
+\-Figure out magnet rss feeds (VERY Low chance due to no idea how to decode the things)

 --------------------------------------------------------------------------------------------------------------------------------------------